 Applications must be submitted to DOJ electronically through a two-step process that begins in Grants.gov and is completed in JustGrants.
-See the solicitation Submission Dates and Time section for the Grants.gov and JustGrants application deadlines.
+See the solicitation cover page for the Grants.gov and JustGrants application deadlines.

 Step 1: The applicant must register for this opportunity in Grants.gov at https://grants.gov/register and submit by the Grants.gov deadline the required Application for Federal Assistance standard form (SF-424) and a Disclosure of Lobbying Activities (SF-LLL).
-See the solicitation Submission Dates and Time section for application deadlines.
+See the Submission Dates and Time section for application deadlines.

 Step 2: The applicant must submit the full application, including attachments, in JustGrants at JustGrants.usdoj.gov by the JustGrants application deadline.
-See the solicitation Submission Dates and Time section for application deadlines.
+See solicitation the Submission Dates and Time section for application deadlines.